nupplaphil/friendica/doc/en/admin/settings.md

 It is used as fall back setting should Friendica fail to recognize the visitors preferences and can be overwritten by user settings.

 The Friendica community offers some translations.
-Some more complete then others.
+Some more complete than others.
-See [this help page](/help/translations) for more information about the translation process.
+See [this help page](../../developer/translations.md) for more information about the translation process.

 #### System Theme